On the Approximation of Singular Functions by Series of Non-integer Powers: Introduction

 An alternative approach is to use a combination of a change of variables and an approximation scheme that converges rapidly for smooth functions on the real line.
 By applying smooth transformations to functions with singularities at the endpoints of some finite intervals on the real line, they can be transformed into rapidly decaying functions, with the singularities mapped to the point at infinity.
 After this transformation, such functions can be approximated accurately using the Sinc approximation, by an $n$-term truncated Sinc expansion.
 Two primary approaches of this type have been developed: the SE-Sinc and DE-Sinc approximations (see, for example, \cite{stenger}, \cite{sinc} and \cite{develop}).
 The SE-Sinc approximation combines the single-exponential transformation with the Sinc approximation, resulting in a convergence rate of $O(\exp(-C\sqrt{n}))$, while the DE-Sinc approximation combines the double-exponential transformation with the Sinc approximation, to further improve the convergence rate to $O(\exp(-C n/\log{n}))$.

 While the aforementioned methods require no special knowledge of the singularities being approximated, a class of methods known as expert-driven approximation can be used to leverage such information.
 For example, one can leverage knowledge of the leading terms in the asymptotic expansion of the singularity to achieve a smaller approximation error.
-This information is often available in the solutions of boundary value problems for PDEs on domain with corners---as revealed by Lehman (\cite{lehman}) and Wasow (\cite{wasow}), the solutions of the Dirichlet problem for linear second order elliptic PDEs have singular expansions in terms of the form $r^{\alpha}(r^q\log{r})^m \varphi(\theta)$, $\varphi$ is a smooth function, $r$ is the radial distance from the singularity, $\alpha \in \mathbb{R}$, $\alpha \geq \frac{1}{2}$, $q, m \in \mathbb{Z}$, $q \geq 1$ and $m \geq 0$.
+This information is often available for the solutions of boundary value problems for PDEs on domain with corners---as revealed by Lehman (\cite{lehman}) and Wasow (\cite{wasow}), the solutions of the Dirichlet problem for linear second order elliptic PDEs in two dimensions have singular expansions of the form

+where $\varphi_{k,m,l}$ are smooth functions, $r$ is the radial distance from the corner, $\pi \alpha$ is the interior angle at the corner (so that $1/\alpha \ge 1/2$), and $p \geq 1$ is an integer.
 Many well-developed methods fall under the category of expert-driven approximation, such as the method of auxiliary mapping (see, for example, \cite{MAM}, \cite{MAM2}), in which an analytic change of variables is used to lessen the singular behaviour of the function, and enriched approximation methods (see, for example, \cite{enriched}), in which singular basis functions are used to augment a conventional basis.
 Some examples of enriched approximation methods include extended/generalized finite element methods (see, for example, \cite{olson}, \cite{fix}, \cite{extend}), enriched spectral and pseudo-spectral methods (see, for example, \cite{spec}, \cite{gopal}, \cite{pseudo}), and integral equation methods using singular basis functions (see, for example, \cite{corners} and \cite{corners2}).